- Household Items

 The expansion of Daystar continued with the purchase of modular or pre-fabricated buildings.
 The largest of these is the Social Services Office, where clients must go to register and be interviewed if they are seeking any of our services.
 Four smaller outbuildings are used to display and sell furniture, large appliances, beds, mattresses and wall art.

 Daystar Life Center is recognized in Citrus County as a primary resource for the poor, the homeless and struggling families with children.
-While there are many places people may go for food, clothing or financial assistance in the county, we are one of only three charitable organizations that offers all three services throughout the year.
+While there are many places people may go for food, clothing or financial assistance in the county, we are one of only three charitable organizations that offers all three services five days a week throughout the year.
 And we three organizations serve income-eligible clients from throughout Citrus County, not just people in our immediate areas.

 As long as clients meet the guidelines that we use to define poverty or homelessness, Daystar Life Center serves Citrus County residents regardless of religion or creed, race or color, gender, gender identity or expression, sexual orientation, marital or familial status, age, physical or mental ability, ethnicity or national origin, or military or veteran status.